 “We want to make guests feel as if they have been invited to stay at their friends’ amazing tropical hideaway” —Mark Hill, Jalakara’s owner

-This is as an undiscovered a destination as it gets.
-Until recently some of the islands in the Andaman Archipelago were off-limits to visitors—and the remoteness and lack of good transport links didn’t encourage tourism either.
+This is as an undiscovered a destination as they get.
+Until recently, some of the islands in the Andaman Archipelago were off-limits to visitors—and the remoteness and lack of decent transport links didn’t encourage tourism either.
 But this is changing.
 Jalakara is the first boutique hotel in the Andaman Islands opened with only seven luxury rooms and suites, and a stunning 16-meter infinity pool.

 You may also like